 With the country's greatest and most nutrient rich river and estuary system, plus the rich coastal rivers and estuaries of Mississippi and Alabama, the GCC region is home to some of the greatest saltwater fishing in North America, in both brackish and blue waters.
 Containing over one half of the saltwater marsh in the U.S., the northern Gulf coast from the Sabine River east to Pensacola is home to the greatest number of redfish - a.k.a., "Spottail Elvis" - in the nation.
 This region is also home to the nation's largest spotted seatrout fishery, as well as having some of the best offshore fisheries in the country located at the mouth of the Mississippi River.

-GCC freshwater enthusiasts lay claim to fantastic, spotted bass fisheries in the many sandy streams that run through Mississippi and western Louisiana.
+GCC freshwater enthusiasts lay claim to fantastic, spotted bass fisheries in the many sandy rivers and streams that run throughout Mississippi and western Louisiana.
 The Red River and Delta areas have been home to several BASSMaster Classics; and Toledo Bend, Mississippi's Lake Okhissa and the South Alabama's Five Rivers Area are just few of the many regional reservoirs and natural estuaries that offer scenic areas for persuing big, largemouth bass.
 The Atchafalaya Basin is the largest river-driven swamp system in the United States, and its rich nutirents are the basis of some of the best wild areas to fish for big bluegill and other panfish, while several lake and reservoirs in Mississippi and Louisiana are rated in the top crappie (white perch/sacalete) waters in North America.

 With such great fishing opportunities, many anglers are looking to make the most of their experience on the waters of the GCC.
 We encourage you to discover why catching fish "on the fly" in the Gulf Coast Council region is the quintescent outdoors experience!